timeless-fi/docs/docs/v2/overview.md

 - Complex liquidity shapes can now be created and managed with a single position, rather than multiple positions.
 - Liquidity can now be efficiently moved or reshaped without removing and recreating positions.
 - Swap gas costs are now constant, regardless of the number of ticks crossed.
+- Swap fees are now auto-compounded back into liquidity, rather than requiring users to manually claim & compound.

 By combining these innovations, Bunni v2 creates a new generation of "shapeshifting" AMMs with concentrated liquidity that is automated, highly customizable, and infinitely programmable.